data-forge/data-forge-js/README.md

 ## Selector

-A *selector* is a user-defined function (usually anonymous) that is passed to Data-Forge functions to select values per row or per value.
-Selectors are used to instruct Data-Forge on which part of the data to work on.
+A *selector* is a user-defined function (usually anonymous) that is passed to Data-Forge functions to process or transform each value in the sequence.
+Selectors are also used to instruct Data-Forge on which part of the data to work with.

 For example say you have a row that looks as follows: